amadrzyk/TimeToCare/README.md

 ## Inspiration

-The inspiration for our application stemmed from the desire to solve an issue we, our friends, and our families have experienced.
+The inspiration for our application stemmed from the desire to solve an issue that we, our friends, and our families have experienced.

 ## What it does